Business Intelligence Definition

 Both business intelligence and data science offer methods for data-interpretation with the goal of supporting improved, tactical decision-making.
 The main difference lies in the types of questions that they ask.
 While business intelligence interprets past data and provides new values of currently known information, data science focuses more on predictive analytics.
 Simply, business intelligence asks, “What happened and what needs to change?” and data science asks, “Why did X happen and what will happen if we do Z?”

 Data science may be seen as an evolution of business intelligence in response to the rising volume and complexity of data and data input technologies.
 While business intelligence is designed to manage highly structured, static data and provide solutions for decision-making in the present, data science systems are designed to manage high-speed, multi-structured data and provide future solutions by continuously refining their algorithms.

 Data science reinforces business intelligence, providing algorithmic models into which business intelligence developers can feed their prepared data; business intelligence analysts offer in return their expertise on business intelligence analytics requirements.
 Together, the two disciplines can collaborate to build a powerful model for forecasting the future.

 Does OmniSci Offer Business Intelligence Solutions?

-OmniSci has redefined the limits of speed and scale in big data analytics, offering a versatile platform that can dramatically accelerate custom analytics applications, as well as legacy business intelligence, data visualization, and GIS tools.
+OmniSci has redefined the limits of speed and scale in big data analytics, offering a versatile data science platform that can dramatically accelerate custom analytics applications, as well as legacy business intelligence, data visualization, and GIS tools.
 OmniSciDB is able to accelerate a variety of data visualization and business intelligence tools by executing queries orders of magnitude faster than legacy, mainstream analytics systems.